$1.50 and 40 Minute Black Bean Soup Recipe

-Step 3 – Removing the skin from the green plantains is a pain!
-The process takes a couple minutes per plantain and you end up throwing out too much of the delicious fruit trying to remove the skin.
+Step 3 – Removing the skin from raw green plantains is a pain!
+It takes a couple minutes per plantain and you end up throwing out too much of the delicious fruit in the process.
 Think about trying to remove the skin from an unripe versus a ripe banana – same principle, the peel wants to stick to the fruit!

-Step 4 – Isn’t it interesting how so many recipes (Saag Paneer, Acorn Squash Bowls, etc.) involve this step: sauté garlic and onions with some mix of spices.
+Step 4 – Isn’t it interesting how so many recipes ($1.75 and 30 Minute Saag Paneer, $2.50 and 60 Minute Acorn Squash Bowls, etc.) involve this step: sauté garlic and onions with some mix of spices.
 Keep this in mind when doing your own recipe creating!

 Step 5 – The immersion blender makes the soup thicker (aka heartier) while blending the flavors of the spices, onion, garlic, and beans together.